Nutritional anemia

 According to the World Health Organization, a hemoglobin concentration below 110 g/L for children under 5 years of age and pregnant women, and below 130 g/L for men indicates anemia.
 Hemoglobin is a blood protein that transports oxygen to the cells of the body.
 Without oxygen, the human body cannot undergo respiration and create Adenosine triphosphate, thereby depriving cells of energy.

 Nutritional anemia can be caused by a lack of iron, protein, vitamin B12, and other vitamins and minerals that are needed for the formation of hemoglobin.
-However, Iron deficiency anemia is the most common nutritional disorder.
+However, iron deficiency anemia is the most common nutritional disorder.

-Signs of anemia include cyanosis, jaundice, and easy bruising.
+Signs of severe anemia include cyanosis, jaundice, and easy bruising.
 In addition, anemic patients may experience difficulties with memory and concentration, fatigue, lightheadedness, sensitivity to temperature, low energy levels, shortness of breath, and pale skin.
-Symptoms of severe or rapid-onset anemia are very dangerous as the body is unable to adjust to the lack of hemoglobin.
-This may result in shock and death.
-Mild and moderate anemia have symptoms that develop slowly over time.[5]
-If patients believe that they are at risk for or experience symptoms of anemia, they should contact their doctor.
+Symptoms of severe or rapid-onset anemia are very dangerous as the body is unable to adjust to the lack of hemoglobin potentially resulting in shock and death.
+Mild and moderate anemia has symptoms that develop slowly over time.